Who are Alex & Alex, and how did your proposal/s come about?

-Otherwise, our wedding planning was quite drama-free, especially considering that half of our guests flew in from America and we were planning everything from across the ocean.
-We even had to send Alex T’s family to our cake tastings!
+Otherwise, our wedding planning was relatively drama-free, especially considering that half of our guests flew in from America, and we were planning everything from across the ocean.
+We even had to send Alex T’s family to our cake tastings.

 We knew we wanted to get married in South Africa.
 It was both cheaper and more convenient for Alex T’s family.
 And we knew we wanted something forest-y and rustic.
 Alex T’s best friend had attended a wedding at De Uijlenes before, so the two of them and Alex T’s sisters road-tripped two hours out of Cape Town to visit the venue.
 As soon as Alex T saw it, she knew it was the perfect place.
 She barely even consulted Alex L. Luckily, Alex L agreed.
 She did get to visit eventually, a few months before the wedding.

 Talk to us about finding your perfect wedding outfits.

 It wasn’t that harrowing!
 Alex T found her wedding dress while browsing during Black Friday sales.
 It was perfect and insanely underpriced – all it needed were a few alterations by a tailor.
 Her shoes were official Converse high-tops.